leonardopmalencar/digital-garden-jekyll-template/_pages/index.md

 These are notes or links I deemed relevant for any particular reason.

-From managing for the short term to capitalism for the long term: [stop quarterly earnings estimates] (https://www.mckinsey.com/featured-insights/leadership/from-thinking-about-the-next-normal-to-making-it-work-what-to-stop-start-and-accelerate?cid=soc-app#)
+From managing for the short term to capitalism for the long term: [stop quarterly earnings estimates](https://www.mckinsey.com/featured-insights/leadership/from-thinking-about-the-next-normal-to-making-it-work-what-to-stop-start-and-accelerate?cid=soc-app#).

 If you want to say hi: [Twitter (@leonardoalencar)](https://twitter.com/LeonardoAlencar)!